heim-rs/heim/README.md

 At the moment it is in **MVP** phase, which means that only the big triple (Linux, macOS and Windows) are **partially** supported.
-You may want to [Github projects page](https://github.com/heim-rs/heim/projects) for more information.
+You may want to check the [Github projects page](https://github.com/heim-rs/heim/projects) for more information.

 Please, be aware, that at the moment `heim` (and all sub-crates) has the "**experimental**" status, so double check the results before pushing your code to a production.

+## Donations

+If you appreciate my work and want to support me or speed up the project development, you can do it [here](https://svartalf.info/donate/).

 ## License